-Boundary layer thickness, boundary layer over a flat plate, laminar boundary layer, application of momentum equation, turbulent boundary layer, laminar sublayer, separation and its control, Drag and lift, drag on a sphere, a two dimensional cylinder, and an aerofoil, Magnus effect.
+Boundary layer thickness, boundary layer over a flat plate, laminar boundary layer, application of momentum equation, turbulent boundary layer, laminar sublayer, separation and its control, Drag and lift, an aerofoil Section and Magnus effect.

 - 1. To verify the momentum equation using the experimental set-up on impact of jet. - 2.
 To determine the coefficient of discharge of an orifice of a given shape.
-Also to determine the coefficient of velocity and the coefficient of contraction of the orifice mouth piece. - 3.
+Also, to determine the coefficient of velocity and the coefficient of contraction of the orifice mouth piece. - 3.
 To calibrate an orifice meter and study the variation of the co-efficient of discharge with the Reynolds number. - 4.
 To calibrate a Venturimeter and study the variation of the co-efficient of discharge with the Reynolds number. - 5.
-To calibrate a bend meter and study the variation of the co-efficient of discharge with the Reynolds number. . - 6.
+To calibrate a bend meter and study the variation of the co-efficient of discharge with the Reynolds number. - 6.
 To study the transition from laminar to turbulent flow and to determine the lower critical Reynolds number. - 7.
 To study the velocity distribution in a pipe and also to compute the discharge by integrating the velocity profile. - 8.
-To study the variation of friction factor, 'f' for turbulent flow in commercial pipes. - 9.
+To determine the major losses in commercial pipes. - 9.
 To study the boundary layer velocity profile over a flat plate and to determine the boundary layer thickness. - 10.
 To determine Meta-centric height of a given ship model. - 11.
 To determine the head loss for a sudden enlargement - 12.
-To determine the head loss for a sudden Contraction
+To determine the head loss for a sudden Contraction - 13.
+To measure the surface tension in a given liquid. - 14.
+Verification of Bernoulli's equation.

-- 1. Introduction of fluid mechanics & Fluid Machines Som, S.K. & Biswas G. (TMH, 2000, 2e) - 2.
+- 1. Introduction of fluid mechanics & Fluid Machines S.K.
+Som, &G Biswas (TMH, 2000, 2e) - 2.
 Fluid Mechanics & Turbomachines -M M Das (Oxford University Press) - 3.
 Fluid Mechanics & Machinery S.K.
 Agarwal (TMH) - 4.
 Fluid Mechanics through Problems Garde, R.J.
 (New Age International Pvt.
 Ltd, 2e) - 5.
-Mechanics of Fluids -I.H.
-Shames (McGraw Hill, Int.
+Mechanics of Fluids -I.H.Shames (McGraw Hill, Int.
 Student, Education, 1988) - 6.
-Fluid Mechanics Jagdish Lal (Metropolitan Book Company) - 7.
+Fluid Mechanics Jagdish Lal(Metropolitan Book Company) - 7.
 Elementary Mechanics of Fluids -Hunter Rouse (John Wiley & Sons Omc.
-1946)
+1946) - 8.
+Fluid mechanics F M White (McGraw-Hill Education) - 9.
+Fluid mechanics by Cengel and Cimbala(McGraw-Hill Education)